AISaturdaysLagos/Cohort8-Team-Template/README.md

 cd Cohort8-Johnson-Sirleaf
 ```

-4. Run the command start both the frontend and backend applications
+4. Run the command to start both the frontend and backend applications

 ```shell
 make start
 ```

-5. Run the command stop both the frontend and backend applications
+5. Run the command to stop both the frontend and backend applications

 ```shell
 make stop